Lakers Vs. Warriors TV Info & Preview: Both Teams Dealing With Injuries In Final Matchup Of Regular Season - Lakers Nation

 The Los Angeles Lakers and Golden State Warriors have faced off three times this season with each of the contests being exciting games that went down to the wire.
 But coming into their final meeting of the season, the story is who won’t be suiting up.

 The Lakers will be without Brandon Ingram who is dealing with a groin strain and Josh Hart who is still recovering from a broken bone in his hand.
-Additionally, Kyle Kuzma is listed as questionable after spraining his ankle in Tuesday’s win over the Denver Nuggets.
+Additionally, Kyle Kuzma is out after spraining his ankle in Tuesday’s win over the Denver Nuggets.

 The Warriors injury report is even more daunting.
 Stephen Curry (sprained ankle), Klay Thompson (fractured thumb) and Draymond Green (shoulder soreness) are all out.
 As are vital rotation pieces David West (right arm cyst) and Patrick McCaw (fractured wrist).